On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

 Finally suppose $K/\Q$ is galois and $p$ splits almost completely then $p$ is completely split as all the residue field degrees are equal, while from the preceding discussion exactly one residue field degree of prime lying over $p$ in $K$ is two if $p$ splits almost completely but not completely split, so we are done by the second assertion. \ep The following is also immediate from this proof. \bcor Let $K$ be a CM field.
 Let $p$ be a rational prime which is unramified in $K$.
 Then the following are equivalent: \benum \item $p$ splits almost completely in $K$. \item the residue field degree sequence of $p$ in $K$ is $(1,1,1,\cdots)$ or $(2,1,1,1\cdots)$. \eenum \ecor

-We are now ready to prove our theorem. \bthm Let $A,L,K$ be as above with $K$ a CM field.
+We are now ready to prove our theorem. \bthm Let $A,L,K$ be as above with $K$ a CM field (so that $A/L$ is a simple abelian variety with CM by $K$).
 Let $\wp_L$ be a prime of $L$ lying over an unramified prime $p$ of $\Q$.
 If $p$ splits almost completely in $K$, then $A$ has Hodge-Witt reduction at $\wp_L$. \ethm

-\bp {\bar{\kappa}} We follow a method due to \cite{goren10,sugiyama12,zaytsev12}--especially \cite{sugiyama12} who proved the result when $p$ is completely split (in which case $A$ has ordinary reduction at $\wp_L$)--also see \cite{goren10,zaytsev12}.
-We note that \cite{goren10} spells out the details quite well (for abelian surfaces--and is also enough to prove what we need here).
+\bp {\bar{\kappa}} We follow a method due to \cite{goren10,sugiyama14,zaytsev13}--especially in \cite[Theorem 1.2]{sugiyama14} the result is proved when $p$ is completely split (in this case $A$ has ordinary reduction at $\wp_L$); but also see \cite{goren10,zaytsev13}.
+We note that \cite{goren10} spells out the details quite well (for abelian surfaces--and it is also enough to prove what we need here).
 Suppose $\wp_L$ is a prime lying over $p$ in $L$.
 Let $\kappa$ be the residue field of $\wp_L$.
 Then the reduction of $A$ at $\wp_L$ is a abelian scheme over $\kappa$.
 It will be convenient to extend the base field of the reduction from $\kappa$ to an algebraic closure $\bkappa$ of $\kappa$.
 Let $X$ be the $p$-divisible group of this abelian scheme over $\bkappa$.
 Let $\O_K$ be the ring of integers of $K$, let $K_0\subset K$ be the totally really subfield and $\O_{K_0}$ be the ring of integers of $K_0$.
 Let $\sigma:\O_K\to\O_K$ be complex conjugation.
 Then $\O_K$ operates on the $p$-divisible group $X$.

-Thus we are in the following situation: we have a $p$-divisible group $X$ over $\bkappa$ with CM by $K$ and we have to show that if $p$ splits almost completely in $K$ then $X$ is of extended Lubin-Tate type.
+Thus, we are in the following situation: we have a $p$-divisible group $X$ over $\bkappa$ with CM by $K$ and we have to show that if $p$ splits almost completely in $K$ then $X$ is of extended Lubin-Tate type.

 Let $M=M(X)$ be the Dieudonne module of $X$.
-Then $M$ is a $W=W(\bkappa)$-module and let us note, by the standard theory of complex multiplication (see \cite{conrad-book}), that $M$ is an $\O_K$-module of rank one and hence, or at any rate, $M$ is an $\O_K\tensor\Z_p$-module.
+Then $M$ is a $W=W(\bkappa)$-module and let us note, by the standard theory of complex multiplication (see \cite[1.4.3.9 Proposition]{conrad-book}), that $M$ is an $\O_K$-module of rank one and hence, or at any rate, $M$ is an $\O_K\tensor\Z_p$-module.
 We may decompose $\O_K\tensor\Z_p$ using the factorization of $(p)$.
 This also gives us a decomposition of the Dieudonne module $M=M(X)$ of $X$.

 Assume that $[K:\Q]=2g$ and $(p)=\prod_{i=1}^{n}\wp_i$.
 Then

 where $k(\wp_i)$ is the residue field of $\wp_i$.
 Then we have to show that if $n\geq 2g-1$ then $X$ is of extended Lubin-Tate type.